tobycmurray/verified-certified-robustness/README.md

 The main results of the performance evaluation appear in Table 1 of the paper, where we apply our certifier to three ML models: MNIST, Fashion MNIST, and CIFAR-10.

+Naturally, depending on the performance of your machine, the time taken to reproduce these results could be longer than the times indicated below.
+This also means, of course, that the results you obtain in terms of certifier running time could be significantly different to those reported in our paper or below.

 Figure 8 (the performance plot) also graphically depicts performance results on the MNIST model.
 See below for steps to reproduce that (Claim 3).